 The District has a robust outreach program.
-After meeting with stakeholders (PPI Committee) in 2015 and 2016, a formal PPI document was adopted by the Board, which directed the District to make changes in outreach content and their target audience.
-The changes include working with the PPI Committee to develop messaging related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
+After meeting with the PPI Committee in 2015 and 2016, a formal PPI document was adopted by the Board and directed the District to make changes in outreach content and their target audiences.
+The changes include working with stakeholders to develop messaging related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
 In addition, the PPI Committee identified additional target audiences that include new county residents, large employers, and real estate agents.
 The PPI assists the District in maintaining and possibly improving its CRS Class 5 rating.
-This rating currently results in a 25% flood insurance discount for policyholders in Special Flood Hazard Areas, and a 10% discount elsewhere.
-The 2019 PPI Committee and 2019 PPI Document recommends additional outreach in the forms of supporting the District's Floodplain Management Plan and highlighting engineering /capital improvement projects.
+This rating currently results in a 25% flood insurance discount for policy holders in Special Flood Hazard Areas, and a 10% discount elsewhere.
+The 2020 PPI Committee and 2020 PPI Document recommends additional outreach in the forms of supporting the District's Floodplain Management Plan.